williamdemeo/Math700Spring2014/README.md

 2. Type up your solutions using [LaTeX][] and save in a single file, e.g., Homework01.tex.
 3. [Set up Git][] on your computer.
-4. Use Git to [Fork][] our [Math700Homework][] repository to your computer. (to be demonstrated in class)
+4. [Fork][] the [Math700Homework][] repository to your computer. (to be demonstrated in class)
-5. Copy your solution file into the directory Math700Homework/Solutions.
+5. Copy your solution file into the directory Math700Homework/Solutions on your computer.
 6. [Commit][] your changes.
 7. Submit a [pull request][]. (to be demonstrated in class)